Government reveals new fuel efficiency standards

 She said many Australians were doing it tough and by giving them a "better choice of cleaner, cheaper-to-run cars, a strong fuel efficiency standard will cut household costs and clean up our air."

-The Electric Vehicle Council praised Australia for joining the rest of developed world.
+The Electric Vehicle Council praised Australia for joining the "rest of the developed world".

 "Because previous federal governments failed to introduce New Vehicle Efficiency Standards, some car manufacturers have treated Australia as a dumping ground for their most inefficient models," chief executive Behyad Jafari said.